pbeza/komputerowe-wspomaganie-technik-kryminalistycznych/faces/README.txt

 In this directory you should extract all of the faces' images which form training for our application.
-Doue to licenses and limited space on GitHub, you should download and extract them manually.
+Due to licenses and limited space on GitHub, you should download and extract them manually.

 Links with training sets:

 1. Yale Facedatabase A: